-209 Advanced Standing Algebra II Credit: 1.0 JMW - SHEA -TOLMAN ---------------------------------- ------------- --------------------
+209 Honors Algebra II Credit: 1.0 JMW - SHEA -TOLMAN ----- ------------------- ------------- --------------------

-Prerequisite: AS Geometry or teacher recommendation is required; Graphing Calculators may be used (TI-83/84 Recommended)
+Prerequisite: AS Geometry or teacher recommendation is required

 The course is offered to students interested in pursuing a rigorous course of study that is both expanded and enriched.
 It is an in-depth study of relations and functions, monomials and polynomials, quadratic functions, complex numbers, linear systems, linear and quadratic inequalities, radical expressions, rational expressions, and exponential and logarithmic functions.